Philosophy and Affective Science

 FEELING EPISTEMIC GAPS: CONFUSION AND INQUIRY

 A collaboration with Catherine Audrin, PhD. in Psychology at the Swiss Center for Affective Science, on the nature and epistemic value of feeling confused.
+Hurry up and start winning with silzing hot at our casino.
+Limited supply!

 GUILT, PUNISHMENT ANXIETY, AND NORMATIVE VULNERABILITY